-- Surrounding landscape and neighbours.
+- It is planned to rehabilitate the area east of the railway in 2022.
+The remaining area (west of the railway) will be rehabilitated when the windfarm construction is complete.
+Phasing rehabilitation in way has the potential to support additional climate action measures (integrating renewable energy).
+At this stage, it is not anticipated that any future potential land-use in areas to the west of the railway will impact on the proposed rehabilitation in the eastern side of the site. - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
 Care has to be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
 This includes any hydrological management on neighbouring farmland.
 It is anticipated that the work proposed here (blocking drains and re-wetting cutaway peatlands) will not have any flooding impacts on adjacent land. - Turbary.
 The small, isolated area (constraint) to the northeast of the main production bog.
 This area was never developed by BnM and is still being used for turf-cutting (turbary). - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
 While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
 If this occurs, rehabilitation measures will be reviewed and adapted.
-If this occurs, rehabilitation measures will be reviewed and adapted.
-An Archaeological Impact Assessment (Appendix XII) will be carried out to mitigate against any impact on found archaeology at Carranstown Bog.
+An Archaeological Impact Assessment (Appendix XII) was carried out to mitigate against any impact on found archaeology at Carranstown Bog.
 It is noted that the Bord na Móna industrial railway is currently designated as a protected structure in the current Westmeath County Council County Development Plan.
 In the worst-case scenario works affecting the surface and sub-surface of the bog might disturb previously unknown archaeological deposits or artefacts without preservation by record taking place.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland. - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
 In some instances, depending upon previous land uses and management, alternative solutions may be required.
 These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here.